GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/attachments/any-chat-message-attachment.md

 #### Parameters

-  - payloadType: The payload type the current type-erased attachment payload should be treated as.
+  - `payloadType`: The payload type the current type-erased attachment payload should be treated as.

 #### Returns